RENEWABLE ENERGY

 How Can I Get Involved?

-• Join the Outreach and Base Building Committee or the GVEA Committee.
-Contact Kenzley for day and time of next meetings.
+• Join a committee of the working group!
+Contact Lee for day and time of next meetings.

 • Share the Fairbanks Carbon Reduction Fund with your networks and encourage folks to donate if they’re able.